rafaabc/teste-cypress/README.md

 ---

-Rodar os testes via Cypress Dashboard\* </p>
+Run tests via Cypress Dashboard\*</p>

 `npm run cypress:dashboard`

-\*Necessário configurar o Dashboard localmente para integração com o código
+\*Need to configure Dashboard locally for code integration

 ---

-Rodar os testes com Allure Report </p>
+Run tests with Allure Report </p>

 `npm run test`

-O script limpa os testes anteriores, cria 2 pastas "allure-report" e "allure-results" com o novo resultado e abre automaticamente o relatório no navegador.
+The script cleans the previous tests, creates 2 folders "allure-report" and "allure-results" with the new result and automatically opens the report in the browser.